Non-stationary time series attribution for heatwaves over Europe: Discussion and conclusion

-There is no clear answer to the second question, whether extremes are becoming more extreme.
-In the first half of the time series, an increasing shape parameter in the HIST scenario supports this hypothesis.
+There is no clear answer to the second question, whether there is a climate change signal in the tail behaviour of heatwave extremes beyond a general shift in the temperature distribution.
+In the first years of the time series, an increasing shape parameter in the HIST scenario supports this hypothesis.
 However, the estimated non-stationarities over the last three decades significantly differ between the HIST scenario simulations and ERA5 in the variable threshold model.
 The trend towards a negative shape parameter in the HIST scenario suggests an upper endpoint for extremes, albeit counteracted by an increased scale parameter.
-In addition, the shape parameter is only slightly negative, so the upper bound only applies to very extreme observations.
-Both is not reproduced in ERA5.
-Particular summers with many event/no event pairs are attributed to the HIST scenario, since the respective CMIP6 model shape parameter estimates make these events more likely.
-All support for the HIST scenario is due to the period where we do not expect an anthropogenic climate change signal.
+In addition, the shape parameter is only slightly negative, so the upper bound applies only to very extreme observations.
+Neither is reproduced in ERA5.
+Particular summers with many event/non-event transitions are attributed to the HIST scenario, since the respective CMIP6 model shape parameter estimates make these events more likely.
+All support for the HIST scenario is due to the period in which we do not expect an anthropogenic climate change signal.